-Personally, when I am feeling more alert I listen to my favourite albums and when I’m feeling fatigued, I relax to music specifically designed to help people fall asleep (I simply search for ‘deep sleep music’ in YouTube).
-If you want to discover new artists, or enjoy music without the cost of buying new albums, you might want to try free music streaming apps and websites, like the free Spotify plan, Google Play Radio or iTunes Radio.
+Personally, when I am feeling more alert I listen to my favorite albums and when I’m feeling fatigued, I relax to music specifically designed to help people fall asleep (I simply search for ‘deep sleep music’ on YouTube).
+If you want to discover new artists or enjoy music without the cost of buying new albums, you might want to try free music streaming apps and websites, like the free Spotify plan, Google Play Radio, or iTunes Radio.
 These sites let you legally listen to music without a paid subscription.
 I also like Jango, which has custom radio stations you can stream based on artists that you like (and promises only one audio ad per day).

 Learn Something New